-If someone does decide to pursue a claim, identifying the severity of the bedsore will be an important part of proving the negligence claim and determining damages.
+If someone does decide to pursue a claim, identifying the severity of bedsore will be an important part of proving the negligence claim and determining damages.
 There are a few key facts to understand about pressure sores.

 Pressure sores are a form of injury that occurs when direct pressure to an area of the body results in blood loss to the skin there.
-The sores usually develop in areas where the resting body applies pressure against a surface, such as the back of the head, buttocks and ankles in constant contact with a mattress.
-A person with mobility issues often cannot shift to relieve the pressure and must rely on a caregiver to reposition the body and prevent the bedsores.
+The sores usually develop in areas where the resting body applies pressure against a surface, such as the back of the head, buttocks, and ankles in constant contact with a mattress.
+A person with mobility issues often cannot shift to relieve the pressure and must rely on a caregiver to reposition the body and prevent bedsores.